-The results of experiment 2 are depicted in the same manner as those of experiment 1.
-Fig. \ref{fig:echointensity2} shows an example of radar image $I_\mathrm{P}(t,r,\theta)$ at a given time, where strong responses can be observed at the approximate seating positions of the five participants.
-Fig. \ref{fig:respiratory_interval2} shows an example of respiratory image $\tau_{\mathrm{r}}(t,r,\theta)$.
-Participants 1 and 2 exhibit similar respiratory intervals by coincidence, whereas the other three participants exhibit different respiratory intervals.
+Figures \ref{fig:echointensity2} and \ref{fig:respiratory_interval2} show examples of the radar image $I_\mathrm{P}(t,r,\theta)$ and respiratory image $\tau_{\mathrm{r}}(t,r,\theta)$ in experiment 2 with five participants.
+Participants 1 and 2 had similar respiratory intervals by coincidence, whereas the other three participants had different respiratory intervals.

-As in experiment 1, we compare the results of conventional 2D clustering with those of the proposed respiratory-space clustering.
-Fig. \ref{fig:2Dcluster2} shows the clusters estimated using conventional 2D clustering.
-Note that the cluster numbers do not necessarily match the subject numbers shown in Fig. \ref{fig:sokutei2}.
-Three participants within a range of 3 m from the radar were isolated correctly, but the two participants located at a range of approximately 3.5 m were incorrectly grouped into one cluster.
+As for experiment 2, we compare the results of conventional 2D clustering with those of the proposed respiratory-space clustering.
+Figure \ref{fig:2Dcluster2} shows the clusters estimated using conventional 2D clustering.
+Three participants within a range of 3 m from the radar were separated correctly, but the two participants located at a range of approximately 3.5 m were incorrectly grouped into one cluster.
 As in experiment 1, distant participants were more difficult to segregate in the angular direction.

-Fig. \ref{fig:4Dcluster2} displays the results using the proposed respiratory-space clustering at the same time instance as in Fig. \ref{fig:2Dcluster2}.
+Figure \ref{fig:4Dcluster2} presents the clusters obtained using the proposed respiratory-space clustering at the same time instance as in Fig. \ref{fig:2Dcluster2}.
 The proposed method correctly separates the two participants at a range of approximately 3.5 m and accurately estimates the number of people.
-As mentioned above, clustering was performed 11 times in total during the measurement time, and the Monte Carlo method was used with 100 random numbers for evaluation.
-Among the 1,100 clustering trials, the number of human targets was correctly estimated 200 times using conventional 2D clustering and 1096 times using the proposed respiratory space clustering.
-Compared to conventional 2D clustering, the accuracy rate with our proposed technique improved from 18.2\% to 99.6\%, which is an improvement of 81.4\%.
-Thus, as in experiment 1, it is demonstrated that multidimensional clustering can estimate the number of human targets with high accuracy.
+As mentioned above, clustering was performed 11 times in total during the measurement time.
+Among the 1100 clustering trials for 100 seeds, the number of targets was correctly estimated 200 and 1096 times using the conventional 2D clustering and the proposed 4D clustering, respectively.
+These numbers correspond to 18.2\% and 99.6\% of accuracies in the estimation of the number of targets.
+Thus, as in experiment 1, it was demonstrated that high-dimensional clustering is effective in estimating the accurate number of target people.

-Finally, we display the estimated locations of the human targets.
+Finally, we present the estimated locations of the human targets.
 The target locations estimated using the respiratory-space clustering technique are shown in Fig. \ref{fig:Position2}; the five participants approximately match the image on the right of Fig. \ref{fig:sokutei2}.